-- For raw baled cotton and mote cotton, draw samples at the rate of - o 6 bales per lot when bulk loaded into containers - 6 bales per lot when bulk loaded into vessels, unless otherwise stated in the approved bulk loading SOP. - For mote cotton, draw one hand grab sample from each of the 6 sampled bales.

-- For cotton modules / unprocessed cotton, draw 2 grab samples from each of 3 different modules per lot (6 grab samples in total per lot) one from the centre of the module and one from the outside of the module (next to wrapping).
+- For raw baled cotton and mote cotton, draw samples at the rate of 6 bales per lot. - For mote cotton, draw one hand grab sample from each of the 6 sampled bales. - For cotton modules / unprocessed cotton, draw two grab samples from each of three different modules per lot (6 grab samples in total per lot) one from the centre of the module and one from the outside of the module (next to wrapping).
 Each grab sample must weigh at least 50g. - Draw samples randomly from across the entire lot/consignment.